 - Position and sew hook and loop into place (see alternative assembly notes below), ensuring that the cushion cover will fit tightly when enclosed and fastened.

-You can run the hook and loop so that it encroaches on the area to be sewn and boxed (no need to waste more by going all the way to the edge).
+You can run the hook and loop so that it encroaches on the area to be sewn and boxed, but there’s no need to waste more by going all the way to the edge.
+It will just end up in your offcuts.
 Alternatively, you can stop shorter for less use (and potentially easier sewing and boxing).
 There will still be plenty of hold with a small gap at each end.
 The difference can also be sewn, if you wish.

 Sewing the Case